CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 It is recommended to create a data protection concept, taking into account the requirements of the OPS.1.1.5 data backup module

-** Note: ** Even though users should store all work results on central servers, business-relevant data will always be found on clients as long as they provide a means to do so.
+** Note: ** Even though users should store all work on central servers, business-related data will always be found on clients as long as they provide a way to do so.
 Therefore, clients must also be included in the institution's data protection concept.

-Depending on the amount and importance of the data being re-stored and the possible damage caused by loss of this data, the following must be specified:
+Depending on the amount and importance of the data being re-stored and the possible damage caused by loss of this data, the following should be specified:

 * Time interval
  Examples: daily, weekly, monthly
 * Time
  Examples: at night, on Fridays in the evening
 * Number of generations to keep
- For example, full daily backup will keep the last seven backups, as well as Friday evening backups for the past two months.
+ For example, a full daily backup will keep the last seven backups, as well as Friday evening backups for the past two months.
 * Scope of the data to be backed up
  The easiest way is to specify partitions or directories that are taken into account during regular data backup.
 A suitable differentiation can increase the clarity and save effort and costs.
 Example: self-created files and individual configuration files
 * Storage media (depending on the amount of data)